 - Sight seeing in Kathmandu valley and All the entrance fees of temple in Kathmandu valley

-- All the meals during the trek Breakfast, Lunch and Dinner (Allow US$ 325 per person for trekking)
+- All the meals during the trek Breakfast, Lunch and Dinner (Allow US$ 25 per person per day for trekking)

 - Tips for trekking guide and trekking porter